back search

 Conclusion

-In conclusion, self-examining your stomach for early pregnancy can be a useful tool in detecting pregnancy symptoms and seeking prompt medical attention.
+In conclusion, knowing how to self examine your stomach for pregnancy can be a useful tool in detecting pregnancy symptoms and seeking prompt medical attention.
 If you do not have access to a doctor or a self-test kit, feeling your uterus through your abdomen is a good way to check whether you are pregnant.
 Remember to always listen to your body and seek medical attention if you suspect you may be pregnant or have any concerns about your health.

 References